intrahealth/client-registry/docs/user/ui.md

 ## History

 The history card shows the set of decision rules and overall submission information about each history event.
-All events include any decision rules that were used to make those matches and the specific ElasticSearch query.
+All events include any decision rules that were used to make those matches and the specific Opensearch/ElasticSearch query.

 ![](../images/cruxhistoryoverall.png)